swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

   public let sourceLocationConverter: SourceLocationConverter

-  /// Generate a unique local name for use in the macro. public mutating func createUniqueLocalName() -> String
+  /// Generate a unique local name for use in the macro. public mutating func createUniqueLocalName() -> TokenSyntax

   /// Create a new macro evaluation context. public init(